Angelina Jolie Reportedly Fleeing The Country With All Of Brad Pitt’s Kids

 In addition to promoting her film in Cambodia, E!
 News is reporting that Jolie also opened up about the split and how it has affected everyone in her family.
 After calling Pitt a good father to their six children, Jolie assured everyone that her focus is on the kids.

-“My family, we’ve all been through a difficult time,” she explained.
 “My focus is my children, our children, and it is — and my focus is finding this way through.
 And as I said, we are and forever will be a family.
 And so that is how I’m coping.
 I’m coping with finding a way through to make sure this somehow makes us stronger and closer.”

 Pitt has not commented on the rumors about Jolie fleeing the country.